Hirosvk/slack_ttt/README.md

 * You can get basic instructions with the `/how` command.

 ### Note on extra text
-* If you add extra texts after the command, they will be ignored.
+* If you add extra text after the command, that will be ignored.
 * For example, if you type `/accept challenge`, only `/accept` will be registered.
 Similarly, `/challenge this_user that_user` will setup a challenge only for 'this_user', and 'that_user' is ignored.

 <a name="tech_note"></a>
 ## Technical notes

-### App Server Backend
+### App Backend
-The app's backend was built on Ruby on Rails following the basic MVC principles (this game lacks the View, however).
+Slack Tic-Tac-Toe's backend was built on Ruby on Rails following the basic MVC principles.
 The database is run on PostgreSQL, and the application was deployed to and run by Heroku.

 ***Models:***
 Most of the game logic is taken care of in the Models.
-Three models/SQL tables are used in this app.
+Three models/tables are used in this app.
 'Challenge' and 'Board' models handle most of the game logic.
 Due to the simplicity of the application, 'Challenge' and 'Board' don't have associations to each other.
 Once a challenge is accepted, there is no need to access its information anymore.
 The boards table keeps such information as players' usernames, channel_id, the current_status of the board, and the status of the game.

-'Credential' model handles the tokens necessary for the secure connections with Slack.
-The tokens for the incoming request from Slack and the token for Slack API are kept in credentials table.
+See [schema][schema] for more information.
 * [schema][schema]
 * [Board][board_model]
 * [Challenge][challenge_model]

+'Credential' model handles the tokens necessary for the secure connections with Slack.
+The tokens for the incoming request from Slack and for Slack API are kept in the credentials table.
 * [Credential][credential_model]

 ***Controller:***
 'GamesController' is handles all the incoming request regarding the game.
 All public methods here correspond with the Slack slach commands (`/challenge` => `GamesController#challenge`, for example).
 Most of them have the same functionality; they verify the request and either execute the game action or send back an error message.
 I tried to provide descriptive messages to which users would intuitively respond.

-`#check` and `#challenge` calls the private method `#get_team_user_status`, which sends a request to Slack API and gets all users presence status. `#get_team_user_status` handles possible connection errors with Slack API, and returns the error message.
+`#check` and `#challenge` calls the private method `#get_team_user_status`, which sends a request to Slack API `users.list` and parse all users' presence status into a hash {username => status}.
+The method also rescues possible connection errors between the app server and Slack API, and returns the error message to the user.
 * [GamesController][GamesController]

+All responses to Slack are sent in JSON format with the status code 200.

+***View:***
+I did not use View for this app, and I could have used setup jbuilder view files and made the GamesController simpler, free of formatting logic, and easier to read.
+However, I skipped this simply because I don't have enough time now.

 ### API Endpoints
 All incoming requests are done by POST request so that when (or if) I bundle the game into a Slack App, I won't have to change the router.
 (I read that Slack App only sends POST requests).
 Each slash command name matches the names of the route and controller method.